-The 2019 UCI herring fishery produced a harvest of 34.3 tons, the highest total harvest since 2013 (Appendix B8)..
-Although open to both set and drift gillnets, all of the harvest was taken with set gillnets and 10 permit holders reported fishing within the Upper Subdistrict.
-Samples of the harvest were obtained annually to assess age, weight, size and sex distribution.
-In the Upper Subdistrict, 2 age classes dominated the population in 2019, comprising 96% of the 184 samples collected from 3 sample dates.
-The average by age-class was as follows: age-2 (3%), age-3 (85%), age-4 (11%), and age-5 (1%) (Appendix A19).
+The 2019 UCI herring fishery harvest was 34.3 tons, the highest total harvest since 2013 (Appendix B8).
+Although open to both set and drift gillnets, all harvest was taken with set gillnets, and 10 permit holders reported fishing within the Upper Subdistrict.
+Samples of the harvest have been obtained annually to assess age, weight, size, and sex distribution.
+In the Upper Subdistrict, 1 age-class dominated the population in 2019, including 85% of the 266 samples collected from 3 sample dates (Appendix A19).
+The average by age-class was as follows: age-2 (3%), age-3 (85%), age-4 (11%), and age-5 (1%).
 The older age classes (age 6+) typically seen in past years were noticeably absent from the 3 sampling periods in 2019.
-It should be noted that the samples used for these analyses are obtained from the set gillnet fishery and may reflect biases in the gear type used to collect the samples.
+The samples used for these analyses are obtained from the set gillnet fishery and may reflect biases in the gear type used to collect the samples.

 All of the herring harvested in UCI were used exclusively for personal use or sold as bait.
 Because Prince William Sound and Kamishak Bay herring fisheries have remained closed for many years, bait herring from UCI has risen in value.
-Demand by commercial and sport halibut fishermen has resulted in an average price of at least \$1.00 per pound or \$2,000 per ton.
-Based on this price, and harvest of 34.3 tons (Appendix B8), the estimated exvessel value of the 2019 commercial herring fishery was approximately \$68,500.
+Demand by commercial and sport halibut fishery participants has resulted in an average price of at least \$1.00 per pound or \$2,000 per ton.
+Based on this price and harvest of 34.3 tons (Appendix B8), the estimated exvessel value of the 2019 commercial herring fishery was approximately \$68,500.